ffanzhang/ffanzhang.github.io/about.md

 permalink: /about/
 ---

-i'm a ubc bcs student
+I was a UBC BCS student who just graduated in May 2019.